-WHAT IS PRACTICED IN KEMPO RYU?
+WHAT IS PRACTISED IN KEMPO RYU?

 Training in Kempo Ryu consists of:

-During the beginning of any class it is important to warm ups stretch and build the body ready for class.
+During the beginning of any class it is important to warm up, stretch and build the body ready for class.
 Whilst usually it runs approx. 20mins, a good warm up can also take one (1) hour, depending on what you want to achieve.
 However this is not part of the regular classes in Kempo Ryu and reserved for Camps and the like.

 During warm up a Karate students builds his/her body via stretching and a cardiovascular warm (regime), via isometric regime and via dynamic movements.
 We include in every warm up stretching, push ups and sit ups (crunches) and all interlocking each other to develop the body in a stronger entity.

 Kihon (Basics) as usually practiced in a Karate Dojo.
 The basic principle here is to have asset training regime to continues to keep the body sharp for defence and offense situations.
 The body is training to enable to the legs, and harms and the rest of the body to react when required.

 This straining is from stances, the strikes and legs in all sorts of various combinations that enable to person to have a vast amount of athleticism in themselves to be able to execute these required attacks etc.